-We may seek to grow our business through acquisitions of complementary products or technologies, and the failure to manage acquisitions, or the failure to integrate them with our existing business, could have a material adverse effect on our business, financial condition and operating results.
+We may seek to grow our business through acquisitions of complementary products or technologies, and the failure to integrate them with our existing business, could have a material adverse effect on our business, financial condition and operating results.

 From time to time, we may consider opportunities to acquire other products or technologies that may enhance our products, platform or technology, expand the breadth of our markets or customer base, or advance our business strategies.
 Potential acquisitions involve numerous risks, including: